 Your role going forward…

-If you haven’t been providing performance feedback all year, forget about giving negative feedback now – it’s too late.
+If you haven’t been providing effective performance feedback all year, forget about giving negative feedback now – it’s too late.
 (Jamie Resker however has some great advice on how to use the performance review to talk about future expectations.)

 Keep your discussion centered on areas for development.
 This appraisal meeting should be a discussion about how you, the manager, and the organization can help your employees do their jobs and increase their performance in the future.